 - share the same placenta (monochorionic)

 The fetus in fetu teratoma is most often detected in infancy.
 It can occur in children of either sex.
-In 90 percent of cases these teratomas are found before the child reaches 18 months of age.
+In these teratomas are found before the child reaches 18 months of age.

 Remember that teratomas are classified as mature (usually benign) or immature (likely cancerous).
 The likelihood of cancer depends on where in the body the teratoma is found.